The application asks about research interest areas – what are these?

 When will I find out if I have been accepted into the program?

 The Admissions Committees meet shortly after each interview weekend to determine which applicants to recommend for admission.
-The committees will give a small amount of offers for admissions following each weekend; however, just like the review process, this is a rolling process with all of the offers not fully given until after the completion of the interview weekend cycle in early March.
+The committees will give a small number of offers for admissions following each weekend; however, just like the review process, this is a rolling process with all of the offers not fully given until after the completion of the interview weekend cycle in early-mid March.
 We will contact students directly to make them aware that an offer for admissions has been given to the Graduate School, and then the Graduate School will send an official offer letter to the student only when they have finished qualifying the application.
 Students have until April 15th to inform the BBSP program of their decision.